 The user's guide covers the Charon-SSP AWS EC2 AMI distribution.
 This appliance package contains the full software set including the underlying Linux host operating system.
 Interactive host operating system access is limited to a subset of commands.
-If you need to install the non-cloud version of Charon-SSP please refer to the Charon-SSP User's Guides for these product variants.
+If you need to install the non-cloud version of Charon-SSP or need additional information (for example, about command-line use of Charon-SSP and Agent, or the configuration file content) please refer to the respective regular Charon-SSP User's Guides.